opportunity-hack/deprecated-girard-training-stables/README.md

 after the user logs in so that role information will be attached to their identity token.

+Make an Auth0 application for the frontend client.
+You will need the tenant domain, and the client ID and client secret from that application for the following steps.
+You will also need to make an Auth0 API with the identifier `https://girard-server.herokuapp.com`.
+This will be used as the audience authorization parameter when requesting access tokens for the API.
+The following permissions need to be added to the API and given to the admin role:

+- `create:events`
+- `read:events`
+- `update:events`
+- `delete:events`

 ## 1. Create a .env file
 In ./server, create a .env file that will allow NodeJS to read environment variables, add these variables.
 ```